 Use the plural syllabuses, not syllabi.
-Words with Latinate endings that are a part of the language take an -s plural.
-As always, there are a few exceptions, the most common probably being bacteria and media.
+Words with Latinate endings that are integrated into English take an -s plural.
+As always, there are exceptions, e.g. bacteria and media.

 The word data can take either a singular or a plural verb.
 Although it is a plural, it is often seen as a mass noun - like the word 'information' - which means it takes a singular verb.